pwmt/zathura/zathura.1.rst

   will be used for the first one and zathura will ask for the passwords of the remaining files if needed.

+-P [number], --page [number]
+  Open the document at the given page number.
+Pages are numbered starting with 1, and negative numbers indicate page numbers starting from the end of the document, -1 being the last page.

 --fork
   Fork into the background